Polynomial $\chi$-binding functions for $t$-broom-free graphs: Introduction

-Questions about $\chi$-boundedness are primarily concerned with determining graph families $\cH$ such that the class of $\cH$-free graphs is $\chi$-bounded, as well as determining the smallest possible $\chi$-binding function for such hereditary class of graphs.
+One important research direction in the area of $\chi$-boundedness is about determining graph families $\cH$ such that the class of $\cH$-free graphs is $\chi$-bounded, as well as finding the smallest possible $\chi$-binding function for such hereditary class of graphs.
 By a probabilistic construction of Erd\H{o}s \cite{Erdos1959}, if $\cH$ is finite and none of the graphs in $\cH$ is acyclic, then the family of $\cH$-free graphs is not $\chi$-bounded.
 Gy\'arf\'as \cite{Gyarfas1975} and Sumner \cite{Sumner1981} independently conjectured that for every tree $T$, the class of $T$-free graphs is $\chi$-bounded.
-This conjecture has been confirmed for some special hereditary families of graphs (see, for example, \cite{CSS2019, Gyarfas1975, GST1980, Kierstead-Penrice1994, Kierstead-Zhu2004, Scott1997, Scott-Seymour2020}), but remains open in general.
+This conjecture has been confirmed for some special trees (see, for example, \cite{CSS2019, Gyarfas1975, GST1980, Kierstead-Penrice1994, Kierstead-Zhu2004, Scott1997, Scott-Seymour2020}), but remains open in general.